Scams

 5. Bitcoin SV (BSV)

 The first on this list is BSV.
-From the outside, this may just seem like a normal L1 blockchain, except, when you look a little closer, it's an elaborate pyramid scheme.
-At the top of this pyramid is famous Faketoshi Craig Wright and shady online casino businessman Calvin Ayre.
+From the outside, this may just seem like a normal L1 blockchain, until you dig deeper.
+BSV has a grand total of only 30 full nodes on the network vs Bitcoin's 16,000, which shows that BSV is highly centralized, with serial conman Faketoshi Craig Wright as the leader.

 Wright is famous for forging all of his Satoshi evidence and forking the Bitcoin Cash blockchain, creating BSV.
-Their slogan is "unbounded scalability" since there is no block size limit on BSV.
-As you can imagine, this structure centralizes the network around only a few entities able to process these transactions.
-A researcher discovered that the "Bitcoin Association" (a naming attempt to confuse potential BTC investors), controls the main BSV node software and can declare any blocks invalid.
-This means they are fraudulently marketing their blockchain as permissionless.
+The slogan of the chain is "unbounded scalability" since there is no block size limit on BSV.
+As you can imagine, this structure centralizes the network around only a select few entities able to process these transactions, as previously described.

 4. YouTube Comment Scams